Bengals defense leads the way to 17-16 win over the Browns in opener

+CLEVELAND (AP) — DJ Turner and the Bengals defense heard the narrative throughout the offseason that they were mainly the reason why Cincinnati missed the playoffs last season.

+On a day when Joe Burrow and the high-powered offense struggled against the Cleveland Browns, it was the defense that came up big and propelled the Bengals to their first Week 1 victory since 2021.

-CLEVELAND (AP) — Cincinnati's defense came up with two second-half turnovers, including DJ Turner's interception with 1:24 remaining, and the Bengals held on for a 17-16 victory over the Cleveland Browns on Sunday.
+Turner and Jordan Battle came up with two huge interceptions in the second half as Cincinnati held on for a 17-16 victory on Sunday.

+“It was great.
+We did exactly what we wanted to do," Turner said.
+"All the outside noise we don't care about.
+We've known the entire time what the defense can do.”

-The Bengals — playing their first game under new defensive coordinator Al Golden — got the huge plays on a day when the offense sputtered in the second half.
+The Bengals — playing their first game under new defensive coordinator Al Golden — got the huge plays on a day when the offense had only 7 yards in the second half with five of their six possessions resulting in a three-and-out.

+“We found a way to win.
+Like somebody said earlier, we didn’t win any of these games last year," said Burrow, who completed 14 of 23 passes for 113 yards and a touchdown.

+"Usually when you can win a game like this, that’s a recipe for success and that means you are going to be a good team if you can find a lot of different ways to win and we did today.”

 Szmyt, won the kicking competition from Dustin Hopkins in the preseason, was wide right on an extra point after Cedric Tillman's 5-yard TD reception midway through the third quarter put Cleveland up 16-14.